-Complex Trauma Therapy in Oregon
+Complex Trauma Therapy in Oregon and Washington

 Through safe, relational therapy, we explore the parts of yourself hidden beneath pain and survival patterns—helping you reconnect with your voice, your worth, and your capacity to heal.